 Hosted by King & Wood Mallesons Sydney

-Our panel will discuss why mentoring is critical to diversity and inclusion in the workplace – and why you should foster a culture of diversity and inclusion in your team, where all employees are respected, valued and supported:
+Our panel pictured (L-R) discussed why mentoring is critical to diversity and inclusion in the workplace – and why you should foster a culture of diversity and inclusion in your team, where all employees are respected, valued and supported:

 – the Race Discrimination Commissioner Chin Tan,